Orange-OpenSource/hurl/docs/tutorial/your-first-hurl-file.md

 # Your First Hurl File

-Throughout this tutorial, we'll walk through the creation of multiple Hurl files to test a basic quiz application.
+Throughout this tutorial, we'll walk through the creation of multiple Hurl files to test a basic web application about movies called _Movies Box_.
 We'll show how to test this site locally, and how to automate these integration tests in a CI/CD chain like [GitHub Action] and [GitLab CI/CD].

-The quiz application consists of:
+Our Movies Box website consists of:

-- a website that lets people create or play a series of quizzes
+- a website that lets people make list of favorite movies
-- a set of REST APIs to list, create and delete question and quiz
+- a set of REST APIs to search movies, add, remove favorites

 With Hurl, we're going to add tests for the website and the APIs.